BMS-2021/BMS-back-end/README.md

   secret_key: YourSuperSecretKey   # a secret key for jwt, please set this properly!!!
 ```

+### Generate API documentation
+You need to install [swaggo/swag](https://github.com/swaggo/swag),
+and execute `swag init` under the root directory of this project.
+This command generates a *Swagger Documentation 2.0* webpage, which contains the API documentation of this service.

 ### Run and refer to the API documentation
 Now you can run the executable properly.
 While running, the executable will start a server on `localhost:1323`.